What It Is

 - TCP’s Energy Saving Calculator allows you to calculate how much you can save with energy-efficient lighting

 Energy-efficient lighting can illuminate your workspace using significantly less energy than traditional bulbs.
-And reducing your business’s energy usage means adding money to the bottom line.
+Reducing your business’s energy usage means adding money to the bottom line.